ahmedkotb98/Semi-Supervised-Gan/README.md

 #Running

-You can use "python ImprovedGAN.py --cuda" to run it on GPU
+You can use python ImprovedGAN.py --cuda to run it on GPU